Can you get pregnant during perimenopause?

 Progestin-only pills (POPs)

-This next option is an estrogen-free, oral contraceptive.
 The primary active compound in POPs is synthetic progestin.
 Regular intake of these pills thins your uterine lining, thickens cervical mucus, and stops ovulation.
 Some women may stop having periods in the course of using pills or experience less bleeding, which is a benefit for females suffering from heavy or painful periods.
+The contraindications to using POPs get down to a personal history of active or recent breast cancer.

 Note: if you are planning to use any combined contraceptives, including POPs, it’s important to consult with a healthcare provider.